4 min read

 There are different legal options for setting up a business in Spain:

 • Sociedad anónima (S.A.): It must have at least one shareholder and must be incorporated with a minimum capital of 60,000 euros.
 The initials “S.A.” must be included in the company name.
-In addition, it must have an inventory book, annual accounts, and a book of minutes where the agreements of the general meetings are recorded.
+Additionally, it must maintain an inventory book, annual accounts, and a book of minutes, where the agreements from general meetings are recorded.

-• Emprendedor de responsabilidad limitada: This is an alternative to a limited company for a natural person who carries out an economic activity.
+• Emprendedor de responsabilidad limitada: This is an alternative to a limited liability company for a natural person who engages in an economic activity.
 Its liability to third parties is unlimited.

 • Empresario individual (autónomo)[ (self-employed)]: Another interesting possibility that does not require a minimum capital.